 Promoting tradition to the general public.

-• Alberts Mednis and Ilona Dzärve performed at the 2018 Baltica festival concert.
+– Alberts Mednis and Ilona Dzērve performed at the 2018 Baltica festival concert.
 (LNKC total event funding - €1,000)

-• 2022.
-At the Baltica Festival event “music instruments Parade: Viewers of the intangible cultural Heritage value 'were introduced to the tradition of the Petersburg ermonics game at the exhibition and at a short pre-reading.
-Ermonikas was played by Oscar Patiano, Myles Iesalnieks (Kop “Ceiruleits”) and Irene Skrinda (Kop “Sovvalniks”).
+– 2022.
+At the Baltica Festival event “Music instruments Parade: Viewers of the intangible cultural Heritage value 'were introduced to the tradition of the Petersburg garmon at the exhibition and at a short pre-reading.
+Garmon was played by Oscar Patjanko, Mairis Iesalnieks (group “Ceiruleits”) and Irēna Skrinda (Group “Sovvaļnīki”).
 (Total financing of the LNKC project EUR 1000)

-There has been an increase in the recognition of THE value of THE OMC, in the understanding of the wider public, but in particular of the interests of traditional culture and knowledge of the instrument, its place in the tradition of musicalisation.
-The availability of marketable quality instruments has increased (but at the same time the market prices for historical instruments have also increased).
-The number of players in the instrument is increasing, yet very slowly for now.
-During the reporting period, several persons who practice the game “Home order” and 2-3 persons who demonstrate the instrument game at public events (however not as the main instrument) have joined.
-Accordingly, the tradition of the game is still considered particularly threatened.
+The recognition of the value of the NKM has increased, as has the understanding and knowledge of the wider public, but especially of those interested in traditional culture, about the instrument and its place in music-making traditions.
+The availability of playable quality instruments has increased (but at the same time, the market prices of historical instruments have also increased).
+The number of instrument players is growing, but very slowly for now.
+During the reporting period, several people who practice the game “at home” and 2–3 people who demonstrate playing the instrument at public events (however, not as the main instrument) have joined.
+Accordingly, the tradition of the game is still considered to be particularly endangered.

-Previous activities have been implemented thanks to the SUPPORT OF THE ERCF (music events, games courses, documentation, other promotional activities), the support of the Erasmus + EU education programme (self-study book project), the funding of the national cultural Centre (education and music activities), the support of local governments (support for the conduct of music events), the private contribution of stakeholders (purchase and repair of instruments, training costs).
-All envisaged activities will continue as far as possible with any possible funding.
+The activities so far have been implemented thanks to the support of the CCF (music events, game courses, documentation, other popularization activities), the support of the EU education program Erasmus+ (self-study book project), the funding of the National Cultural Center (educational and music events), the support of municipalities (support for the organization of music events), the private investment of interested parties (purchase and repair of instruments, training costs).
+All planned activities will be continued as much as possible by attracting any possible funding.

 Read more